-Application Components for the Partnering PI if applying under the Early-Career Investigator Partnering Option
+Application Components for the Partnering PI if applying under the Research Level 1 Early-Career Investigator Partnering Option

-The Partnering PI must follow the link in the email from eBRAP and, if not registered in eBRAP, must complete the registration process prior to the application submission deadline in order to associate their full application package with that of the Initiating PI.
+The Partnering PI must follow the link in the email from eBRAP and, if not registered in eBRAP, must complete the registration process prior to the proposal/application submission deadline in order to associate their full proposal/application package with that of the Initiating PI.

-For the Partnering PI, the Initiating PI must identify if the Partnering PI will be named on an extramural or intramural application (in accordance with the guidelines in Section II.C.1.a, Organization) and the appropriate mode of submission (Grants.gov for extramural and eBRAP for intramural).
-The Partnering PI must verify their contact information and mode of submission within eBRAP to ensure proper submission of their application.
+For the Partnering PI, the Initiating PI must confirm if the Partnering PI will be named on an extramural proposal/application (in accordance with the guidelines in Section II.C.1.a, Organization).
+Proposals/applications for this BAA may only be submitted by extramural organizations.
+The Partnering PI must verify their contact information and mode of submission within eBRAP to ensure proper submission of their proposal/application.

-The application submission process for the Partnering PI uses an abbreviated full application package that includes:
+The proposal/application submission process for the Partnering PI uses an abbreviated full proposal/application package that includes: